long-covid-hg/META_ANALYSIS/README.md

 ```

 Create a .json file for each meta-analysis phenotype
-(Note that if you change this list of meta phenos, it has to be changed (and kept in the same order) also in scripts/makesumstats.py and the for-loop generating step3_pheno_conf.txt)
 ```
 for pheno in `cut -f1 data/$DataFreeze/config_meta_F4.tsv | tail -n +2 | sort | uniq`
 do